 How big is Bushwick and who lives here anyway?

-According to City-Data, Bushwick has approximately 85,000 inhabitants in the area of 1.305 square miles.
-Roughly 70 percent of Bushwick’s population is Hispanic.
-The black population comprises about 20 percent.
+According to City-Data, Bushwick has approximately 83,000 inhabitants in the area of 1.305 square miles.
+Roughly 50 percent of Bushwick’s population is Hispanic.
+The black population comprises just over 20 percent.
 The rest is Asian, white, or mixed race.